 The land surrounding The Thomas Edison National Historic Park on Main Street has been an eyesore to residents for years.
 Plans to develop the property have been a frequent point of contention for both residents and township officials.

-In a May meeting hosted by the developer and the township, residents expressed concerns about the real estate market, taxes, school funding and the effect of a residential unit on Main Street.
+In a , residents expressed concerns about the real estate market, taxes, school funding and the effect of a residential unit on Main Street.
 The plan has since been revised to replace for-sale units for "high-end" rental apartments.

 Parisi defended the change and said the rental market is currently stronger than the for-sale market.